mostmojo/log/log.md

 • Learned about the kanban process, component delegation when working in groups, and maintainable code structure.

-• Started a gallery section in Nexter with another grid featuring gallery items, `object-fit: cover` property and `display: block` to prevent whitespace rendered by inline elements that behave similar to text.
+• Started a gallery section in Nexter with another grid featuring gallery items, `object-fit: cover` property and `display: block` to prevent whitespace created by inline elements that behave like text.

 **Link(s) to work**